-- 4-55 (1) If the chair of the Discipline Committee reasonably believes that a lawyer or former lawyer may have committed a discipline violation, the chair may order that an investigation be made of the books, records and accounts of the lawyer or former lawyer, including, if considered desirable in the opinion of the chair, all electronic records of the lawyer or former lawyer. - (2) When electronic records have been produced or copied pursuant to an order under this rule, the lawyer concerned may request that a specific record be excluded from the investigation on the basis that it contains personal information that is not relevant to the investigation. - (3) The lawyer must make a request under subrule (2) in writing to a person designated under subrule (6) within 7 days of receiving a copy of the order under this rule. - (4) An order under this rule that permits the production or copying of electronic records must provide for a method of evaluating and adjudicating exclusion requests made under subrule (2). - (5) A request under subrule (2) must be refused unless the records in question are retained in a system of storage of electronic records that permits the segregation of personal information in a practical manner in order to comply with the request. - (6) When an order is made under subrule (1), - (a) the Executive Director must designate one or more persons to conduct the investigation, and - (b) the lawyer or former lawyer concerned must - (i) immediately produce and permit the copying of all files, vouchers, records, accounts, books and any other evidence regardless of the form in which they are kept, - (ii) provide any explanations that the persons designated under paragraph (a) require for the purpose of the investigation, - (iii) assist the persons designated under paragraph (a) to access, in a comprehensible form, records in the lawyer's possession or control that may contain information related to the lawyer's practice by providing all information necessary for that purpose, including but not limited to - (A) passwords, and - (B) encryption keys, and - (iv) not alter, delete, destroy, remove or otherwise interfere with any book, record or account within the scope of the investigation without the written consent of the Executive Director.
+- 4-55 (1) If the chair of the Discipline Committee reasonably believes that a lawyer or former lawyer may have committed a discipline violation, the chair may order that the Executive Director conduct an investigation of the books, records and accounts of the lawyer or former lawyer, including, if considered desirable in the opinion of the chair, all electronic records of the lawyer or former lawyer. - (2) When electronic records have been produced or copied pursuant to an order under this rule, the lawyer concerned may request that a specific record be excluded from the investigation on the basis that it contains personal information that is not relevant to the investigation. - (3) A request under subrule (2) must be made to the Executive Director in writing within 21 days after the lawyer concerned receives a copy of the order under this rule. - (3.1) In exceptional circumstances, the Executive Director may extend the time for making a request under subrule (2). - (4) An order under this rule that permits the production or copying of electronic records must provide for a method of evaluating and adjudicating exclusion requests made under subrule (2). - (5) A request under subrule (2) must be refused unless the records in question are retained in a system of storage of electronic records that permits the segregation of personal information in a practical manner in order to comply with the request. - (6) When an order is made under subrule (1), the lawyer or former lawyer concerned must do the following as directed by the Executive Director: - (a) and (b) [rescinded] - (c) immediately produce and permit the copying of all files, vouchers, records, accounts, books and any other evidence regardless of the form in which they are kept; - (d) provide any explanations required for the purpose of the investigation; - (e) assist the Executive Director to access, in a comprehensible form, records in the lawyer's possession or control that may contain information related to the lawyer's practice by providing all information necessary for that purpose, including but not limited to - (i) passwords, and - (ii) encryption keys. - (7) When an order has been made under this rule, the lawyer concerned must not alter, delete, destroy, remove or otherwise interfere with any book, record or account within the scope of the investigation without the written consent of the Executive Director.